-I find in my marriage that “trust” is the last thing I’m able to do.
+I have found in my marriage that “trust” is often the last thing I’m able to do.

 Oh, I can trust Keith fine.
 I just can’t always trust God to solve my problems.

-So if Keith and I have a disagreement, I stew and plan and strategize all day, and often call him in the middle of the day, to work it out.
-I use my brilliant insights.
-I give him my air tight arguments of what we should do now and where we should go.
-And usually I end up winning.
-Yet is it really winning if Keith hasn’t had a chance to think it over, to go to God with it Himself?
-If Keith hasn’t been able to explain what he wants?
+So if Keith and I had disagreements, I would stew and plan and strategize all day, and often call him in the middle of the day, to work it out.
+I used my brilliant insights.
+I gave him my air tight arguments of what we should do now and where we should go.
+And usually I ended up winning.
+Yet is it really winning if Keith hadn’t had a chance to think it over, to go to God with it Himself?
+If Keith hadn’t been able to explain what he wants?

-Waiting on God would be a lot more productive–and a lot more in line with what God wants for us to do.
+Waiting on God would have been a lot more productive–and a lot more in line with what God wants for us to do.